 There are many incredible online options these days for high-end wedding invitation designs at affordable prices.
 Buying a full invitation suite online has become popular with couples due to the range of choices and degree of customization they can find while still sticking to their budgets—not to mention the convenience of being able to order your invites from your couch.

 For artistic types or those on very tight budgets, designing your own wedding invitations is possible (with the help of an easy template, a few proofreading helpers, a good printer and an even better paper cutter).
-Just be sure you have the time, patience, and skills to tackle such a large project before you go the full DIY route—or consider outsourcing the printing and cutting tasks to a local print shop.
+Just be sure you have the time, patience, and skills to tackle DIY invitations before you commit to such a large project such a large project or consider outsourcing the printing and cutting tasks to a local print shop.

-If you’re trying to stick to your invitation budget (or even set one in the first place), you should understand which factors will affect your overall invitation costs.
-Consider these things that affect the bottom line when making your invitation selections.
+If you’re trying to stick to your wedding invitation budget (or even set one in the first place), you should understand which factors will affect your overall invitation costs.
+While the average cost of wedding invitations is between $300 and $700, consider these things that affect the bottom line when making your invitation selections.

 While perhaps obvious, it bears stating outright that the larger your guest count, the more invitations you’ll need to send—and since invitations are priced per card, your costs will increase with the quantity you order.
 All the more reason for trimming down that guest list if you’re looking to cut costs!